msapiandante/password-generator/README.md

 ## Description

 I was tasked with creating a functioning random password generator for an employer to give their employees.
 As technology continues to evolve and grow, more and more of people's information is at risk to identity theft.
 A random password generator would help the employer keep data for their company safer.I learned about arrays, functions, if and else if statements in JavaScript.
 I also learned how to link JavaScript to the HTML.
-Unfortunately, I still have much to learn as I could not debug my code prior to assignment submission.
+I look forward to understanding and learning more about debugging.

 ## Credits
 https://www.w3schools.com/js/js_functions.asp